 Malaysia: Prime Minister Datuk Seri Abdullah Ahmad Badawi resigns.
 The king endorses Finance Minister Datuk Seri Najib Tun Razak as prime minister-designate; he is sworn in on April 3.
-His cabinet, unveiled on April 9 and sworn in on April 10, includes Datuk Anifah Aman as foreign minister, Datuk Seri Ahmad Zahid Hamidi as defense minister, and Datuk Seri Hishammuddin Hussein as home minister; Najib retains the finance portfolio.
+His cabinet, unveiled on April 9 and sworn in on April 10, includes Datuk Anifah Aman as foreign minister, Datuk Seri Ahmad Zahid Hamidi as defense minister, Datuk Seri Hishammuddin Hussein as home minister, and Datuk Ahmad Husni Hanadzlah as second finance minister (Najib retains the primary finance portfolio).

 Pakistan: Former chief minister of Balochistan (1990-93) Mir Taj Mohammad Khan Jamali dies.